 I am particularly interested in: the effects of trauma, including Intergenerational Trauma; Dissociative states of mind and Psychosomatic responses.

-I have worked for a charity offering general counselling for adults for 7 years and continue to do so.
+I recently worked for a charity offering general counselling for adults for 7 years .

 I recently worked for a charity for 4 years counselling clients aged 13 to 25 years old.